-For applications that opt to not call the SCR Restart API, it is recommended to call SCR_Current to notify SCR about which checkpoint it loaded.
+It is recommended for an application to restart using the SCR Restart API.
+However, it is not required to do so.
+If an application restarts without using the SCR Restart API, it can call SCR_Current to notify SCR about which checkpoint it loaded.
 The application should pass the name of the checkpoint it restarted from in the name argument.
 This enables SCR to initialize its internal state to properly order any new datasets that the application creates after it restarts.